6 Ways Digital Safety Management Systems Can Reduce Workplace Injury and Help Lower Workers’ Compensation Claims

 2. Ability to perform root cause analysis

-Digital logs of all accident reports are processed by the Safety Inspection module to generate trend data on accident causes.
+Digital logs of all workplace accident reports are processed by the Safety Inspection module to generate trend data on accident causes.

 3. Tools for benchmarking, reporting, and trend-spotting for improvement